Co-NAML-LSTUR: A Combined Model with Attentive Multi-View Learning and Long- and Short-term User Representations for

 \section{Abstract}

-News recommendation systems play a vital role in mitigating information overload by delivering personalized news content.
-A central challenge is to effectively model both multi-view news representations and the dynamic nature of user interests, which often span both short- and long-term preferences.
-Existing methods typically rely on single-view features of news articles (e.g., titles or categories) or fail to comprehensively capture user preferences across time scales.
-In this work, we propose \textbf{Co-NAML-LSTUR}, a hybrid news recommendation framework that integrates NAML for attentive multi-view news modeling and LSTUR for capturing both long- and short-term user representations.
-Our model also incorporates BERT-based word embeddings to enhance semantic feature extraction.
+News recommendation systems play a critical role in alleviating information overload by delivering personalized content.
+A key challenge lies in jointly modeling multi-view representations of news articles and capturing the dynamic, dual-scale nature of user interests-encompassing both short- and long-term preferences.
+Prior methods often rely on single-view features or insufficiently model user behavior across time.
+In this work, we introduce \textbf{Co-NAML-LSTUR}, a hybrid news recommendation framework that integrates NAML for attentive multi-view news encoding and LSTUR for hierarchical user modeling, designed for training on limited data resources.
+Our approach leverages BERT-based embeddings to enhance semantic representation.
 We evaluate Co-NAML-LSTUR on two widely used benchmarks, MIND-small and MIND-large.
-Experimental results show that Co-NAML-LSTUR achieves substantial improvements over most state-of-the-art baselines on MIND-small and MIND-large, respectively.
-These results demonstrate the effectiveness of combining multi-view news representations with dual-scale user modeling.
+Results show that our model significantly outperforms strong baselines, achieving improvements over NRMS by 1.55\% in AUC and 1.15\% in MRR, and over NAML by 2.45\% in AUC and 1.71\% in MRR.
+These findings highlight the effectiveness of our efficiency-focused hybrid model, which combines multi-view news modeling with dual-scale user representations for practical, resource-limited resources rather than a claim to absolute state-of-the-art (SOTA).
+Code is publicly available.
 The implementation of our model is publicly available at \textit{\underline{\url{https://github.com/MinhNguyenDS/Co-NAML-LSTUR}}}.